gauravchak/value_model_tuning/README.md

 # value_model_tuning

-nDCG and regret based tools to find value model weights
+Modern recsys use value models but practitioners often find it hard to tune them.
+This repo contains two algorithms I've found to work well for this.
+Think of them as a steering wheel for a car.
+You don't want to just drive, you want to drive in a certain direction.
+These algorithms help you steer in the direction of your choosing.

 Value models (also known as multi-task fusion models) are a common component in modern recommender systems.
 They take estimates from the final ranking model for different tasks and combine them to create the final ranked list of recommendations.
+The main reason to use a value model is becasue the real business goal is not just to optimize for one point-wise task, but instead to optimize for a more complex objective, such as maximizing user engagement or revenue.
+The value model is a sort of surrogate or proxy for the real objective.

 For more background on value models in recommender systems, see: